ghc-proposals/ghc-proposals/proposals/0000-or-patterns.rst

   result of matching ``v`` against ``p1`` if it is not a failure, or the result of matching ``p2 | .. | pn`` against ``v`` otherwise.

-  All patterns in ``p1, p2, ... pn`` should bind same set of variables with same types.
-In case of GADTs, all patterns should bind same set of existentials and type constraints.
+  All patterns in ``p1, p2, ... pn`` should bind same set of variables of same types.
+Patterns that bind existentials, dictionaries, or equalities are rejected by the type checker.

 Here are some examples: ::